 It ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
 That’s how winning is done!

-The training in boxing is extremely gruelling and rough.
+The training in boxing is extremely grueling and rough.
 You will experience tremendous pain just getting in fighting shape.

 3. Boxing is a great way to get in shape